Bo26fhmC5M/vast-tools/README.md

 # vast-tools
-Yet another useful tool for vastai hosts.
+Yet another useful tools for vastai hosts.

 # Fix for nvml error when using Ubuntu 22
 Hosts often make mistakes when applying nvml fixes manually.
 This fix automatically resolves nvml error without any worries.